getgrav/grav-learn/pages/20/08.advanced/05.flex/07.reference/doc.md

 Returns:
 - **Object** (`object`) The object, for chaining

+> [!WARNING]
-!!!
-This method modifies the shared object instance.
+> This method modifies the shared object instance.
 If that is not intended, `clone` the object first.

 ### unsetProperty()